ZizheRuan/awesome-nano-banana-2-images/README.md

 ## 🙏 Acknowledge
 All images and prompts included here are collected from **publicly shared sources** or generated through legitimate preview-access APIs**.
 This repository does **not** host internal, leaked, or proprietary data.
 Cases come from X.com, RedNote and other social media.
 Copyrights credits to original authors and artists.
+This repo is also inspired by projects awesome-nano-banana, awesome-gpt4o-images and Awesome-Nano-Banana-images.

 ⭐ Star or Watch this project for future updates!